21ambuj/Apprec_AI/README.md

-# 🚀 AI-Powered Smart Recruitment Platform
+# 🚀 Apprec AI — A Career Platform for Jobs, Skills And Growth

 A cutting-edge, professional recruitment ecosystem designed to bridge the gap between talented candidates and top-tier recruiters using Artificial Intelligence.